Algeria: Climate and hydrology

+Algeria was the seventh most water-stressed country in the world in 2022.

 In this region, midday desert temperatures can be hot year round.
 After sunset, however, the clear, dry air permits rapid loss of heat, and the nights are cool to chilly.
 Enormous daily ranges in temperature are recorded.

 Rainfall is fairly plentiful along the coastal part of the Tell Atlas, ranging from 400 to 670 mm annually, the amount of precipitation increasing from west to east.
 Precipitation is heaviest in the northern part of eastern Algeria, where it reaches as much as 1000 mm in some years.

 Farther inland, the rainfall is less plentiful.
 Algeria also has ergs, or sand dunes, between mountains.
 Among these, in the summer time when winds are heavy and gusty, temperatures can go up to 110 °F.